bansallab/vaccinetracking/vacc_data/README.md

 This repository contains US county-level data for COVID-19 vaccination over time, by dose, and by demographic group.

+## Updates
+- Data will not be updated for the last two weeks of 2021.
+Data will be updated next in January 2022 and will include data updates for the last two weeks of 2021
+- Updated Dec 16: We have improved data interpolation so that all counties with missing data for certain weeks have been filled in by linear interpolation

 ## Citation:
 If you use this data, please cite: